sleuth-io/sleuth-gitbook-docs/integrations-1/impact-sources/metrics/datadog.md

 * Click **Integrations** in the sidebar.
 * Click the _Metric Trackers_ tab, then **enable** in the Datadog card.
 * Enter your Datadog API Key and Application Key in the corresponding fields.
-You need to create both of these seperatly.
+You need to create both of these separately.
 Generate API key [here](https://app.datadoghq.com/organization-settings/api-keys) and generate an Application key [here](https://app.datadoghq.com/organization-settings/application-keys).
 * If your Datadog servers' are in the EU, enable the _My Datadog servers are in the EU_ checkbox.
 Leave this unchecked if you are unsure.
 * Press **Save**.